necusjz/p/_posts/Design-a-Web-Crawler.md

 ### Content Storage
 It is a storage system for storing HTML content.
 The choice of storage system depends on factors such as data type, data size, access frequency, life span, etc. Both disk and memory are used:
-- Most of the content is stored on disk because the data set is too big to fit in memory.
+- Most of the content is stored on disk because the dataset is too big to fit in memory.
 - Popular content is kept in memory to reduce latency.

 ### URL Extractor
 URL Extractor parses and extracts links from HTML pages.
 Figure 3 shows an example of a link extraction process.
-Relative paths are converted to absolute URLs by adding the "https://en.wikipedia.org" prefix.
+Relative paths are converted to absolute URLs by adding the https://en.wikipedia.org prefix.
 ![](https://raw.githubusercontent.com/necusjz/p/master/SystemDesign/bytebytego/10/02.svg)

 ### URL Filter